qfwc258/circuidipity/content/2014-09-12-pingparade2.rst

   AllowUsers USERNAME1 USERNAME2

-Save and restart SSH with the new config by running ``sudo service ssh restart``
+Save and restart SSH with the new config by running ``sudo systemctl restart sshd.service``

 **On the client:**